alaydshah/SHML_Coding_Challenge/README.md

 ```

 ### UPDATE:
 While installing the environment, few of the path specific packages may fail if your system isn't compatible with the system the environment was installed on.
-However, the given command should still execute the remaining packages and that would be enough for executing the assignment code.
+However, the given command should still install the remaining packages and that is all what you will need for executing the assignment code.

 ## Context